practicajs/practica/docs/blog/use-case/index.md

 ## Intro: A sweet pattern that got lost in time

 When was the last time you introduced a new pattern to your code?
 Your API controller is probably calling a code 'service', how about we place some mediator between the two and gain a handful of advantages?
-The 'use case' code pattern is a sweet, powerful, and easy to implement idea that can strategically elevate your code quality in a short time.
+The 'use case' code pattern is a sweet, powerful, and easy to implement idea that can strategically elevate your backend code quality in a short time.

 The term 'use case' means many different things in our industry.
 It's being used by product folks to describe a user journey, also being used in multiple architecture books to describe vague high-level concepts (e.g., clean-architecture use case, DDD application layer).
 This article is about the _code level_ pattern which emphasize how practically it can be implemented and the surprising merit it brings.
 Since it's sensible and intuitive, I bet that you already apply it implicitly to some extent - but it's only when properly formalizing it and doing it _right_ will truly unleash all of its power.